Site uses cookies to provide basic functionality.

 Link Quote Stars Tags Author

 1e59a3e What I say is, a town isn't a town without a bookstore.
-It may call itself a town, but unless it's got a bookstore, it knows it's not foolin' a soul. towns bookstore Neil Gaiman
+It may call itself a town, but unless it's got a bookstore, it knows it's not foolin' a soul. bookstore towns Neil Gaiman

 9bb1391 It is clear that the books owned the shop rather than the other way about.
 Everywhere they had run wild and taken possession of their habitat, breeding and multiplying, and clearly lacking any strong hand to keep them down. bookstore Agatha Christie